 The final Hargrave kite had a number of refinements.
 The cross

 braces were shaped to an airfoil section to reduce drag.
-Just like the
+This was just like the

 vertically down the center of each cell could be adjusted to tension up